Parthipan-Natkunam/sort-algorithms-with-java/README.md

 This repo might be helpful for anyone who needs a quick refresher on popular sorting algorithms and their implementation during their preparation for a technical interview or an examination.

+## Steps To Compile & Run:

+1. From the project's root directory, compile the Utility.java file.

+          javac helperUtils/Utility.java

+2. Then compile the required sort algorithm java code from the root of the project.

+    For example to compile the bubble sort code:

+          javac sortAlgorithms/BubbleSort.java

+3. Run the compiled code using the `java` command.

+   For example, to run the bubble sort code compiled from the above step:

+          java BubbleSort

 ## Contents:

 ### 1. Bubble Sort: